thierno953/Ansible/README.md

 * Roles
 * Vault

-- Ansible-galaxy  - used to work the roles
+- Ansible-galaxy  #used to work the roles
-- Ansible-tower   - gui mode (chargable)
+- Ansible-tower   #gui mode (chargable)
-- Ansible-doc     - gives documents
+- Ansible-doc     #gives documents
-- Ansible-vault   - storage used encript/decript the files
+- Ansible-vault   #storage used encript/decript the files

 ```bash